P-Claus/P-Claus/README.md

 ## I'm an Athlete, Starting Developer, and Teacher!!

-- 💡 I’m currently learning Python 🐍.
+- 💡 I’m currently learning JavaScript.
 - 🧑‍🏫 English teacher in high school
 - 🏃‍♂️ A lot of my free time is spent running in circles